Terms and Conditions

 The below are examples of non-preseribed medications which may be given to students to treat minor illnesses or injuries: Paracetamol, Travel sickness tablets, Cough and throat medication, Anaesthetic creams and sprays, Spray for blocked noses, Ibruprofen, Antihistmine tablets/sprays, Plasters, Eye drops.
 You must inform us on the medical consent form if you do not wish your child to be given such non-prescribed medications.

-Students are required to arrange full insurance cover for valuable items of property, particularly lapotops, iPads etc., which are not covered under the Studentguard+ policy.
+Students are required to arrange full insurance cover for valuable items of property, particularly laptops, iPads etc., which are not covered under the Studentguard+ policy.

 Academic Summer does not accept responsibility for theft or loss or damage to student property.
 Students will be asked to pay for any damage they cause to property or equipment.
 The Course Director’s decision in such cases is final.

-Horse-riding is an optional activity and students are insured by Sidcot School who are the provider of this activity.
+Horse-riding and golf are optional activitie available at Sidcot only.
+Students are insured by Sidcot School who are the provider of this activity.